Barrasso slams Biden over kids in 'captivity,' says he was told to delete photos of border facilities

 Barrasso also said the fact that Customs and Border Protection (CBP) is only testing children when they leave CBP facilities – rather than on arrival – means the testing is not really stopping any spread of the virus.

 "They do the instant test.
-And then those that have been tested positive are just kind of moved to one side of the courtyard, those negative to the to the other of this courtyard," Barrasso said.
+And then those that have been tested positive are just kind of moved to one side of the courtyard, those negative to the other of this courtyard," Barrasso said.
 "They've all been exposed, and then they're sent all across the country.
 You know, that is the real tragedy of this.
 And we're not sure what variant of the of the coronavirus they're carrying.
 They are carrying it, though, all around America."

 It was first revealed late last month that the Biden administration isn't testing children upon arrival at CBP facilities, but as they leave to go to other centers run by the Department of Health and Human Services (HHS) or the Office of Refugee Resettlement (ORR).